Beyond Single-Model Optimization: Preserving Plasticity in Continual Reinforcement Learning: Related Work

 Together, these four lines of work motivate our framework.
 CL methods based on regularization, replay, or routing expose the limits of preserving a single model; works on representation-drift show that feature-space neighborhoods can become unstable under non-stationarity; QD methods provide a mechanism for preserving local repertoires rather than one optimum; and policy-manifold geometry suggests that transfer depends on basin structure, not only isolated solutions.
 Our contribution is to connect these ideas in continual RL to preserve \emph{skill neighborhoods}, organize them in a shared latent behavior space, and study both their utility and their failure modes under representation drift.

-\paragraph{Beyond the single-model plasticity bottleneck.} Most continual learning approaches---whether utilizing regularization \citep{li2017learning, kirkpatrick2017overcoming, chung2024parseval}, replay \citep{rebuffi2017icarl, chaudhry2018efficient, lin2023pcr}, architectural expansion \citep{mallya2018packnet, yoon2017lifelong, yang2021grown}, or weight resets \citep{frati2023reset, kumar2023maintaining}---operate within a \emph{single-model} paradigm.
+\paragraph{Beyond the single-model plasticity bottleneck.} Most continual learning approaches---whether utilizing regularization \citep{li2017learning, kirkpatrick2017overcoming, chung2024parseval}, replay \citep{rebuffi2017icarl, chaudhry2018efficient, rolnick2019experience, lin2023pcr}, architectural expansion \citep{mallya2018packnet, yoon2017lifelong, yang2021grown}, or weight resets \citep{frati2023reset, kumar2023maintaining}---operate within a \emph{single-model} paradigm.
 We argue this focus on preserving a single, highly specialized policy exacerbates the plasticity bottleneck \citep{klein2024plasticity}.
 Converged RL solutions are inherently fragile to interference and lack the adaptability required for future tasks, often performing worse than random initialization.
 This loss of plasticity is the primary hurdle for long-term autonomy and stems from a complex intersection of representational issues.
-While researchers have identified contributing factors such as dead or dormant units \citep{maas2013rectifier, sokar2023dormant}, impact of activation functions ~\citep{delfosse2021adaptive, lewandowskiplastic, lillo2025activation}, reduced gradients \citep{abbas2023loss}, increasing parameter norms \citep{nikishin2022primacy}, rank-deficient curvature \citep{lyle2022understanding,lewandowski2023directions}, and declining diversity \citep{kumar2020implicit,kumar2023maintaining,dohare2024loss}, no single mechanism fully explains its onset.
+While researchers have identified contributing factors such as dead or dormant units \citep{maas2013rectifier, sokar2023dormant}, impact of activation functions \citep{delfosse2021adaptive, lewandowskiplastic, lillo2025activation}, reduced gradients \citep{abbas2023loss}, increasing parameter norms \citep{nikishin2022primacy}, rank-deficient curvature \citep{lyle2022understanding,lewandowski2023directions}, and declining diversity \citep{kumar2020implicit,kumar2023maintaining,dohare2024loss}, no single mechanism fully explains its onset.
 Instead, it resembles a ``Swiss cheese'' of overlapping failures \citep{lyle2024disentangling}.
 Because single point solutions are so vulnerable to these cascading representational collapses, our approach abandons single-model preservation to instead maintain robust, adaptable \emph{solution neighborhoods}.
+Therefore, we study plasticity preservation operationally: as the learner's ability to recover and re-adapt after interference.
+This makes our work complementary to mechanistic diagnostics of plasticity loss; rather than isolating a single within-network cause, we ask whether changing the preserved object from one policy to a structured neighborhood improves the system's functional capacity for later adaptation.